-Thanksgiving is all about the food and the traditional feast that includes turkey, potatoes, cranberries and of course, pie.
-We traveled around the state to hear from some New Hampshire producers of those traditional holiday fixings.
+The traditional thanksgiving feast includes turkey, potatoes, cranberries and of course, pie.
+Some of the foodies from NHPR’s newsroom traveled around the state to find more on the local producers and traditions of holiday fixings.

 Small Time Bird Farming